-Knowing that the number of people passing through the doors is one very basic metric, retailers would hire people to stand at the entry ways to their stores with counters and click people off as they entered.
+Knowing that the number of people passing through the doors is one very basic metric.
+Retailers would hire people to stand at the entry ways to stores with counters and click people off as they entered.
 This primitive data collection was expensive, unreliable to maintain and usually not very accurate.
 Automatic people counting answered a need to improve basic business intelligence gathering.

-Early people counting systems used sensors like laser beam detectors, infra-red and thermal sensors with different levels of accuracy and different advantages and setbacks.
+Early real time people counting systems used sensors like laser beam detectors, infra-red and thermal sensors with different levels of accuracy and different advantages and setbacks.

 Lefloch makes the point that video camera people counting is the most accurate method for counting people.
 Lefloch developed a system for reducing the overhead images of people passing the wide-angle lens of the camera into blocks, then counting them by digitally sensing the boundaries of the block images as they pass through the field of the camera.